bobkentt/Learning-machine-from-scratch-/README.md

-# Learning machine from scratch
+# Machine Learning from scratch
 All started from a learning-notes，

 Which is designed to help those who just has, simple mathematical foundation, a little programming ability, to open his or her AI trip.